 The 1200mm focal length and 8 inches of aperture is a great compromise as well, allowing spectacular views of the solar system and deep sky objects alike.
 While some may prefer long focal lengths for planets or short focal lengths for large deep sky objects or star clusters.
 Those who want the best of both worlds would reap the benefits of the AD8’s mid-range focal length.

 The Apertura AD8 optical tube is mounted on a simple Dobsonian mount made from cheap particle board.
 This is standard with most mass-produced Dobsonian telescopes and is nicely robust, easily supporting the weight of the 25-pound optical tube.
 However, it is to be noted that particle board is very susceptible to water damage from moisture and should be properly stored.

-Along with that, the tension adjustment system on the altitude axes include sliders.
-This is a great feature of engineering, allowing the telescope to balance well with most accessories attached to the telescope with just mere adjustment of the sliders.
+Along with that, the tension adjustment system on the altitude axes includes sliders.
+This is a great feature of engineering, allowing the telescope to balance well with most accessories attached to the telescope with just a mere adjustment of the sliders.